le-s/js_notes/notes.md

 -
 ## What is an API?
 How do you know what type of API it is?
 - Application Programming Interface
-- Open API
+- Open API => for everyone
-- Partner API
+- Partner API => given to partners/paid
-- Internal API
+- Internal API => created for internal purposes
 - Composite API
 ## How is Google maps API implemented into your project?
 ## 6 Steps to Usability Concerns